 What Replaced Bulk Sales Law: Modern Creditor Protections

-In states that repealed Article 6, the legal framework for protecting creditors in asset sales now rests on several other bodies of law:
+In states that repealed Article 6, the legal framework for protecting creditors in asset sales now rests on several other bodies of law.
+These modern tools are more targeted than the old notice requirements—but they only protect buyers and creditors if they’re actually used.

 Fraudulent Transfer / Voidable Transactions Law